MicrosoftDocs/visualstudio-docs/docs/extensibility/workspace-file-contexts.md

 ## File context lifecycle

 Lifecycles for a `FileContext` are non-deterministic.
 At any time, a component can asynchronously request for some set of context types.
 Providers that support some subset of the request context types will be queried.
 The `IWorkspace` instance acts as the middle-man between the consumer and providers through the <xref:Microsoft.VisualStudio.Workspace.IWorkspace.GetFileContextsAsync%2A> method.
-Consumers might request a context and perform some short term action based on the context while others might request a context and maintain a long lived reference.
+Consumers might request a context and perform some short-term action based on the context, while others might request a context and maintain a long lived reference.

 Changes might happen to files that cause a file context to become outdated.
 The provider can fire an event on the `FileContext` to notify consumers of updates.
 For example, if a build context is provided for some file but an on-disk change invalidates that context, then the original producer can invoke the event.
 Any consumers still referencing that `FileContext` can then requery for a new `FileContext`.